fogus/spiel/brettspiel/niwa/README.markdown

 ### Majority placements

-A circumstance may arise where cards placed may create gaps with different matching features.
-In these circumstances cards from the hand can be placed according to the majority feature.
+A circumstance may arise where cards placed may create gaps with more matching features than others.
+In these circumstances, cards from the hand can be placed according to the majority feature.

 <img src="https://raw.githubusercontent.com/fogus/spiel/master/brettspiel/niwa/graphics/majority-possible-placement.png" width="33%" height="33%">

-*also, majority or tied element can match in enclosed space*
+In the case above, the animal feature has the majority and therefore only an animal card can be placed in the gap.

 play until each player only has two cards, only those can be played if they result is captures.